 Ambedkar digs into his vast knowledge and experience to critically analyze casteism from its innermost depths.
-He cites examples from long-gone era and recent events in the subcontinent, from world history, even past & present socio-religious and political revolutions.
+He cites examples from the subcontinent — extending from the long-gone eras to recent events — adds in some other examples from world history, including past and present socio-religious and political revolutions.
 He gives scientific and economic explanations wherever necessary.

-Babasaheb, as he was dearly called by his supporters, even takes on arguments of caste system apologists who want to wash their hands away by comparing it with other class-based social structures, race and eugenic reasoning.
-Even those who think it’s an economic problem (and not a social one) that can be addressed by just tackling poverty.
+Babasaheb, as he was dearly called by his supporters, even takes on arguments of the caste system apologists who want to wash their hands away by comparing it with other class-based social structures, racist ideologies, and eugenic reasoning.
+Even those who think it’s an economic problem (and not a social one) to be addressed by just tackling poverty.

 “…turn in any direction you like, caste is the monster that crosses your path.
 You cannot have political reform, you cannot have economic reform, unless you kill this monster.